-Between 1 October 2015 and 30 September 2016, there were more than 600,000 commencements in activities.
+Between 1 October 2016 and 30 September 2017, there were almost 840,000 commencements in activities.

-The highest numbers of activity commencements were recorded for part time employment, with 33.0 per cent of total commencements.
+The highest numbers of activity commencements were recorded for part time employment, with 48.4 per cent of total commencements.

-Almost a third of activity commencements were in accredited education and training activities and 24.6 per cent of commencements were in Work for the Dole activities.
+Of activity commencements, 19.1 per cent were in accredited education and training activities and 13.9 per cent of commencements were in Work for the Dole activities.